 - For more information about your rights, visit the Norwegian Data Protection Authority’s website (datatilsynet.no)

-Blocking access to My Page if you suspect it is being misused
+Blocking access if you suspect it is being misused

 If you suspect that your electronic ID is being misused, you must block the electronic ID service that you suspect is being abused.